 ‘Aside from my love of the accent, I think Liverpool is one of the friendliest cities in the UK.
-Everyone always seems to be happy.
-I dunno if it’s the water, or what, but they’re a right cheery bunch…’
+It’s also packed with culture and history.
+These are the best free attractions in Liverpool…’

 Museum of Liverpool